Federated Data Services through Storage Virtualization

 When one talks about virtualization, the immediate thought that comes to mind is about server/ host virtualization otherwise understood from the virtualization offerings from the likes of VMware, Citrix, Microsoft, etc. However, there is a not-so-explored & not much known data center technology that can contribute significantly to a modern (future) data center.
 When we talk of real time cloud application deployment (access anywhere) with enterprise workloads, there should be something more that the Infrastructure should support, to enable effective consolidation and management of storage/ host infrastructure across a data center.

 This article aims to introduce Storage Virtualization (SV) as a technology and the role this can play in enabling federated data services use cases.
+MSys Technologies also has been a leading virtualization services provider working on the same technology.

 The Need for Storage Virtualization